WordPress/gutenberg/packages/components/src/tree-grid/README.md

 </TreeGridCell>
 ```

 Props passed as an argument to the render prop must be passed to the child focusable component/element within the cell.
 If a component is used, it must correctly handle the `onFocus`, `tabIndex`, and `ref` props, passing these to the element it renders.
-These props are used to handle the roving tab index functionality of the tree grid.
+These props are used to handle the roving tabindex functionality of the tree grid.

 ## Related components